Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 ### User Journey

 1. User's Journey starts at the homepage.
-1. They are presented with a picture hat hints at what the site it’s about.
+1. They are presented with a carousel with picture that hints at what the site it’s about.
-1. On the bottom they can see and “About” description
+1. On the bottom they can see an “About” description, contact information and the social media icons to follow the artist's work.

 ### Design